 Sara Lynch L’18

-After graduating from Fordham University, Sara joined the 2011 Teach For America Corps in Nashville, Tennessee, where she taught high school Spanish.
-She then served as a Fulbright English Teaching Assistant in Medellin, Colombia, and volunteered with Enseña Por Colombia, a Teach for All affiliate.
-Sara later explored the intersection of intimate partner violence and the law working as a Family Law Project Assistant with Sanctuary for Families, assisting survivors of domestic violence in obtaining orders of protection, safe custody arrangements, and divorce from abusive partners.
+Sara received her BA in Latin American and Latino Studies from Fordham University, after which joined the 2011 Teach For America Corps in Nashville, Tennessee, where she taught 10-12th graders Spanish language skills and discovered her passion for advocating for youth and disrupting the criminalization of young people.
+In 2013, she served as a Fulbright English Teaching Assistant in Medellin, Colombia, and volunteered with a Teach for All affiliate, Enseña Por Colombia, in rural communities along the Northern Colombian border.
+Sara later explored the intersection of intimate partner violence and the law working with Sanctuary for Families, assisting survivors of domestic violence in family court matters.